opendocsg/slw-judgments-backfill/2018_SGCA_38/report.md

 4       The parties were not in dispute over the fact of the transfer of the monies and the Apartment.
 What they disagreed on was the purpose of the transfers.
 The Yacobs claimed that the monies were transferred to Mr Boediono (a) for the latter to buy a car on Mr Yacob’s behalf and (b) as their contribution towards a joint investment in two condominium apartments known as the Oasis Garden and Parc Mondrian apartments.
 Mr Boediono asserted that the monies were transferred to repay Mr Yacob’s debt to Mr Kweh.
 As for the Apartment, the Yacobs claimed that the Boedionoes fraudulently procured its transfer to Mr Kweh.
 The Yacobs’ claim against Mr Toh and Mr Tan was in negligence.

-5       The Judge in the court below found for the plaintiffs on all the issues: see _Cristian Priwisata Yacob and another v Wibowo Boediono and another and another suit_ [2017] SGHC 8 (the “Judgment”).
+5       The Judge in the court below found for the plaintiffs on all the issues: see _Cristian Priwisata Yacob and another v Wibowo Boediono and another and another suit_ <span class="citation">[2017] SGHC 8</span> (the “Judgment”).
 The essential findings made by the Judge were as follows:

  (a) First, that Mr Yacob did not owe Mr Kweh a debt.
 The monies transferred by the Yacobs and Mr Suriadinata to Mr Boediono were not to repay any debt but to purchase a car on Mr Yacob’s behalf and as part of the joint investment.